 So onto the good stuff: is the HTC One camera actually any good given the bold move made on the camera front?
 The simple answer is yes, photos taken in a variety of scenes look pretty darn nice.

 There's a lot of noise thanks to the lower pixel count at times, but the range of light levels you get to shoot in compared to other camera phones is excellent.
 We were surprised how trigger happy the flash was in auto mode given this ability.
-The HTC One DESTROYS the Galaxy S3 at low-light ability, as you'll see in the photos below, and the Samsung Galaxy S4 doesn't add a huge amount in this arena.
+The HTC One DESTROYS the Galaxy S3 at low-light ability, as you'll see in the photos below.

 And the photos we took looked stunning at times on the phone screen, which HTC says is where most of them stay - which we agree with to a degree.
 However, on the computer screen things are oddly different, with higher exposure and some loss of detail.